 This metabolic disorder creates a lot of problems, from simple weight loss to complex issues such as cataracts.

-To help you better understand, we’ll talk more about diabetes and cats.
+To help you better understand it, we’ll talk more about cats and diabetes.

 How Do Cats Become Diabetic?